Divya2k25/Todo-List-Web-App/README.md

 # Todo-List-Web-App

-A simple, interactive Todo List Web Application built with HTML, CSS, and JavaScript that allows users to add, complete, and delete tasks.
-Tasks are stored in localStorage, ensuring they persist even after refreshing the page.

-##Features
+A *simple and interactive Todo List* built with *HTML, CSS & JavaScript*.
+Keep track of your tasks, mark them as completed, and manage them easily — all stored in *localStorage* so nothing disappears on page refresh! 🚀

+## ✨ Features

-Add Tasks : Users can add tasks using the input field and + button.
+- ➕ Add new tasks quickly with the + button

-Mark as Completed : Click the tick button to mark a task as completed with a line-through.
-Completed tasks are removed from localStorage so they don’t reload on refresh.
+- ✅ Mark tasks as completed (line-through) with the tick button

-Delete Tasks : Click the trash button to remove a task from both the UI and localStorage.
+- 🗑 Delete tasks instantly with the trash button

-Persistent Storage : All uncompleted tasks remain visible even after refreshing the page.
+- 💾 Persistent tasks using *localStorage*

-Dropdown Filter : View Completed or Uncompleted tasks using the dropdown filter.
+- 🔄 Filter tasks using the dropdown: *Completed* or *Uncompleted*

-##Tech Stack
+## 🛠 Tech Stack

-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript (ES6)
+- JavaScript (ES6)
-localStorage API
+- localStorage API

 ##Screenshot